tanishajoshi/tanishajoshi/README.md

-- 👋 Hi, I’m @jtanisha-ee, a third year undergraduate majoring in CS and Biology at SLU
+- 👋 Hi, I’m @jtanisha-ee, a 4th year undergraduate majoring in CS and Biology at SLU
 - 👀 I’m interested in computational biology, artifical intelligence, and blockchain.
 - 🌱 I’m currently learning about blockchain
 - 💞️ I’m looking to collaborate on ...